theobald-software/theobald-software.github.io/_includes/_content/en/xis-specific/deltaq.md

 DeltaQ extracts DataSources (OLTP) and extractors from ERP and ECC systems
 ![DeltaQ](/img/content/xis/xis_deltaq_overview.png){:class="img-responsive" }

+{: .box-note }
+**Note:** In order to be able to use the DeltaQ components, some customizing settings have to be made in SAP ERP as described step-by-step, see [SAP Customizing](./sap-customizing/customizing-for-deltaq).

 ### To Use DeltaQ
 Basic knowledge of Xtract IS DeltaQ is required to understand the following sections, see [Introduction to Xtraxt IS](./introduction).